GabrielBiussi/andira-amelhorgarota/README.md

 # andira-amelhorgarota
-yes she is ,and now i need to get her a compannion
+yes she is ,and now i need to get her a compannion teste